| | | | | | | |

 Is Pea and Wild Garlic Risotto Vegan, Gluten Free, and Nut Free?

-Unlike my mushroom and leek risotto or lemony asparagus risotto, this recipe is not vegan, but it requires minimal adaptions to become vegan.
+Unlike my mushroom and leek risotto or lemony asparagus risotto, this recipe is not vegan, but it requires minimal adaptations to become vegan.
 Although not strictly necessary, stirring through a dollop of vegan butter (I love Miyoko’s and Flora’s Plant Butter) at the end increases the velvety richness and creaminess of the risotto.
 Furthermore, vegan cheese can be used to make the tuiles — I’ve enjoyed Applewood Smoked Cheese, Violife Mature Cheddar, Cathedral City, and Sheese Cheddar in the past.
-Make sure you buy a block rather than pre-shredded, as we need to grate it very finely to achieve that beautiful lacey appearance.
+Make sure you buy a block rather than pre-shredded, as we need to grate it very finely to achieve that beautiful lacy appearance.

 Because wild garlic and pea risotto use rice, it’s also completely gluten-free.
 If you use vegan cheese, check the ingredients to make sure there is no gluten.

-Similarly, this recipe is completely nut-free, but do bear in mind if you’re swapping out dairy cheese for vegan cheese, that it may contain nuts.
+Similarly, this recipe is completely nut-free, but do bear in mind that if you’re swapping out dairy cheese for vegan cheese, it may contain nuts.

 How to Identify and Forage Wild Garlic